MY LIFE IN LONDON: MONTH FOUR

 Over the last weekend in London, five of my best friends and I traveled to Berlin and Budapest for one last adventure abroad.
 Without much of a plan, we spent days roaming around the city streets, markets, and landmarks, trying to take it all in and embrace the moment.

 It is hard to put into words what these past four months in London have meant to me, so check out the short video I edited featuring all my adventures and the beautiful humans I met.
 I am so grateful for the lifetime of memories and lifelong friends.

 MY LIFE IN LONDON: MONTH THREE

 APRIL 14, 2019

 To quote my best friend Josee Matela’s catchphrase, “we are out here living our best lives.”
-Over the past semester in London, I have interned, studied, traveled, celebrated, and [mostly] stressed.
-I have never been so exhausted balancing school, work, travel, social, and self-care – which says a lot coming from a human who lives in one large anxiety ball.
-However, I couldn’t be more grateful for all the adventures and memories I have with me for the rest of my life *sentimental tears*.
+Over the past semester in London, I have interned, studied, traveled, celebrated, and stressed.
+Its been a balancing act with school, work, and social, but I couldn’t be more grateful for all the adventures and memories I'll keep in my back pocket forever. *que sentimental tears*